 The OK button is learned within the context of this window.
 If you program a test manually, you need to enter the set_window statement then the active window changes.
 When editing a script, take care not to delete necessary set_window statements.

-2) Why don’t we normally load the GUI maps through start up scripts?
+2) Why don’t we normally load the GUI maps through a startup scripts?

 a) If we are using a single GUI Map file for the entire AUT then the memory used by the GUI Map may be much high.